Singapore-Hawkers-Markets & Restaurants

 Take a lot of different photos, you can always delete what do don't like later.

-Singapore’s restaurants offer a wide variety of cuisines from countries not just around Asia, but all over the world.
-There are many great restaurants to satisfy the appetite of every traveler, from folks who have a budget$, To the Sky is the limit$$$$.
+Singapore’s restaurants offer a wide variety of cuisines from countries not just around Asia, but from all over the world.
+There are great restaurants to satisfy the tastes & appetites of every traveler, from folks who have a budget$, To the Sky is the limit$$$$.

 Personally I recommend you use your visit to the Lion City as an opportunity to discover new foods.
-Hence, If you’re from the west try all the wonderful Chinese, Indian and Malay foods, if you’re from the East then visit some of the many Western, South American or Middle Eastern restaurants Singapore has to offer.
+Hence, If you’re from the west try all the wonderful Asian, Chinese, Indian and Malay foods.
+If you’re from the East then visit some of the many Western, European, South American or Middle Eastern restaurants Singapore has to offer.

 In Singapore, the sky really can be the limit.
 Enjoy world class wines, imported beers or top shelf liquor at a Marina Bay Rooftop bar while enjoying the nightly laser show, or have a toast with a few pints at a Hawker and watch a football game with the local boys.